+EDITED: 22/09/2020.
 We’ve reluctantly waved goodbye to our glowing, dewy cheeks that the summer gave to us.
-It’s been short but sweet (more short than sweet, we must admit – thanks summer!) but the leaves will soon start to fall and the crispy mornings will creep in.
+It’s been short but sweet, and probably the weirdest summer that any of us have ever seen in our lifetimes, but the leaves will soon start to fall and the crispy mornings will creep in.
 We can always tell when the weather’s changed when we seem to run out of all our moisturising products quicker than normal.
 The air is sharper and colder and it takes a huge toll on our skin.
 It dries it out, hence the overuse of any products with the description ‘hydrating’, ‘moisturising’, or ‘nourishing’.
 Along with a hesitant farewell to summer skin, we must pop our summer skincare away and bring out our winter skin saviours.

 Why do we need to change our routine?

 Changing up our skincare regimes is an essential move when it comes to looking after ourselves during the colder seasons.
 When we get hot and sweaty in the summer we opt for lighter products, or sometimes switch completely to powdered products to reduce sweating our entire faces off (it can be a real struggle).
 So, now that October is in full swing, we need to reverse the changes we made a few months ago to coincide with the new season.

 Why can’t our skincare be the same all year round?
 That’s a question we regularly hear our bank accounts plead.
 To ensure that we’re not just going through our face creams like there’s no tomorrow, shopping for a product that has a heavier consistency and density rather than a light texture will really help.

 Swap foaming gel cleanser for a cream/balm cleanser